FAQs

 Why is CPW evaluating big game license distribution processes now?

 The Commission requested that license distribution be reviewed separately from Big Game Season Structure, due to the complexity of the subject as well as on-going interest from stakeholders.
 Members of the Colorado General Assembly also showed interest in making changes.
-In response, CPW reviewed license distribution issues, policies, and regulations, and recently presented possible changes to the Commission.
+In response, CPW reviewed license distribution issues, policies, and regulations, and presented possible changes to the Commission.

 How have hunters and other stakeholders been involved?